Rothamsted/rdf2pg/README.md

   { iri:"http://www.example.com/resources/john", givenName: 'John', familyName: 'Smith' }: [ `Person`, `Employee`, `Resource` ]
 ```

-As you can see there are values that are created implicitly:
+As you can see, there are values that are created implicitly:

-  - every node has always an iri property.
-We need this to correctly process the RDF-defined relations (see below) and we think it can be useful to track the URI of provenance for a node.
+  - every node has always an `iri` property.
+We need this to correctly process the RDF-defined relations (see below) and we think it can be useful to track the provenance URI for a node.
 This property is always indexed and has distinct values.

   - every node has a always a default label.
-The default is `Resource`, but it can be changed by configuring a
-  String bean `defaultNodeLabel` as ID.
-Again, we need this in order to find nodes by their IRI (the Cypher construct: `MATCH ( n: { id: $const }:Resource )` is very fast, not so if whe have to match the label with `WHERE $myLabel IN LABELS (n)`).
+The predefined value fo this is `Resource`, but it can be changed by configuring a String bean `defaultNodeLabel` as ID.
+Again, we need this in order to find nodes by their IRI (the Cypher construct: `MATCH ( n: { id: $const }:Resource )` is very fast, not so when you try to match the label with `WHERE $myLabel IN LABELS (n)`).

 **Notes**